-MU 3.0: ‘Marines United 3.0’ Naked Photos Appear On Facebook As MU 2.0 Shut Down
+MU 3.0: ‘Marines United 3.0’ Naked Photos Appear On Facebook, ‘MU 2.0’ Shut Down

-Apparently some “Marines United” closed Facebook groups feel they will never be defeated.
-As reported by the Inquisitr, when the “Marines United” group that featured some Marines sharing nude photos and videos of female Marine Corp members was shut down, up popped “Marines United 2.0” or “MU 2.0” in its wake.
-However, “Marines United 2.0” was shut down, and as of this writing, “Marines United 3.0” or “MU 3.0” has appeared on Facebook.
+Apparently, some “Marines United” closed Facebook groups feel they will never be defeated.
+As reported by the Inquisitr, when the “Marines United” group that featured some Marines sharing nude photos and videos of female Marine Corp members was shut down, “Marines United 2.0” (aka “MU 2.0”) was created in its wake.
+However, “Marines United 2.0” was shut down, and as of this writing, “Marines United 3.0” (aka “MU 3.0”) has appeared on Facebook.

-As reported by the New York Times, there were approximately 30,000 members in the original “Marines United” Facebook group, but Marine commanders have stated that only about 500 of those “Marines United” members actually visited folders with naked photos.
+As reported by the New York Times, there were approximately 30,000 members in the original “Marines United” Facebook group, but Marine commanders have stated that only about 500 of those “Marines United” members actually visited folders containing naked photos.
 Those investigating the matter have tried to ferret out those “Marines United” members.

-The publication also reports that the original “Marines United” site was shuttered by the actions of Reveal last week, which sent some of the “Marines United” original Facebook members over to “Marines United 2.0” or the secret Facebook group called “MU 2.0.”
+The publication also reports that the original “Marines United” site was shuttered by the actions of Reveal last week, which sent some of the “Marines United” original Facebook members over to “Marines United 2.0,” a the secret Facebook group that’s also referred to as “MU 2.0.”

-However, the publication notes that when “Marines United 2.0” was shut down, some members move on to “Marines United 3.0” or “MU 3.0.”
+However, the publication notes that when “Marines United 2.0” was shut down, some members move on to “Marines United 3.0” (aka “MU 3.0.”)

-Indeed, as of this writing, there is a Facebook group titled “Marines United 3.0,” listed as a closed group, which means folks have to ask to join, or apparently get added by other Facebook members.
-Right now, the “Marines United 3.0” group lists “1,030 members ” and “1,030 new members,” with a description that trolls the media.
-The “Marines United 3.0” group also blames the women who fell victim to the naked photo-sharing, which in some instances featured revenge porn sharing without the consent of the photos’ subjects.
+Indeed, as of this writing, there is a Facebook group titled “Marines United 3.0” listed as a closed group, which means folks have to ask to join or apparently get added by other Facebook members.
+Right now, the “Marines United 3.0” group lists “1,030 members” and “1,030 new members,” with a description that trolls the media.
+The “Marines United 3.0” group also blames the women who fell victim to the naked photo-sharing, which in some instances featured revenge porn without the consent of the photos’ subjects.

 “F*** you CNN.
 F*** you ABC.
 F*** the media.
 F*** all the wookie w****s, you brought this on yourself.
 Oh yeah, and f*** ISIS.”